iDoRecall/email-normalize/README.md

 ## Prior art

 * [normalize-email](https://github.com/johnotander/normalize-email) npm package - doesn't support Yahoo! or FastMail.
-We [started contributing](https://github.com/johnotander/normalize-email/issues/1) by fixing the naive removal of dots from Microsoft accounts, which was an, but it quickly became apparent that a more comprehensive approach was needed.
+We [started contributing](https://github.com/johnotander/normalize-email/issues/1) by fixing the naive removal of dots from Microsoft accounts (which was an error), but it quickly became apparent that a more comprehensive approach was needed.
 * [djanho-canonical-email](https://github.com/julianwachholz/django-canonical-email) - written in Python, doesn't support anything but Gmail
 * [soundcloud/normailize](https://github.com/soundcloud/normailize) - Ruby, not maintained since March 2013